cul/valet/README.txt

 Update app_config.yml
 ---------------------
 Your new service should have a section in app_config with some basic settings filled in.
+Type can be 'form' or 'bounce'.

   paging:
     label: 'Paging'
     authenticate: true
-    type: form
+    type: bounce

 Update routes.rb